TopQuadrant/shacl/README.md

 Can be used to perform SHACL constraint checking and rule inferencing in any Jena-based Java application.
 This API also serves as a reference implementation developed in parallel to the SHACL spec.
-**The code is totally not optimized for performance, just for correctness.
-And there are unfinished gaps!**
+**The code is totally not optimized for performance, just for correctness.**

 Coverage:
 * SHACL Core and SHACL-SPARQL validation